artoews/toniq/phantoms/README.md

 In each design folder you will find:
 - product-links.md, listing all commercial products used in the phantom
-- a printing folder, containing all printing targets needed for fabrication
+- a printing folder, containing all printing targets needed to fabricate a copy
 - a solidworks folder, containing all source design files needed to adapt the design, e.g. for different metal components

 Stanford users may also find useful an (incomplete) summary of [campus resources](stanford-resources.md) for phantom developement.